rancher/terraform-provider-rancher2/website/docs/r/multiClusterApp.html.markdown

 This resource can also modify Rancher v2 multi cluster apps in 3 ways:
 - `Add/Remove targets`: If `targets` arguments is modified, the multi cluster app targets will be updated.
-- `Rollback`: If `revision_id` argument is provided or modified the multi cluster app will be rolled back accordingly.
-It will generate a non-empty tf plan that will require manual .tf file intervention.
+- `Rollback`: If `revision_id` argument is provided or modified the app will be rolled back accordingly.
+A new `revision_id` will be generated in Rancher.
+It will also generate a non-empty terraform plan that will require manual .tf file intervention.
 Use carefully.
 - `Update`: If any other argument is modified the app will be upgraded.

 Note: In case of multiple resource modification in a row, `rollback` has preference.